"A Posteriori" Limited High Order and Robust Residual Distribution Schemes for Transient Simulations of Fluid Flows in Gas Dynamics: Numerical Experiments

 with $x \in [-1,1]$, $\gamma=3$ and periodic boundary conditions.
 The exact density and velocity in this case can be obtained by the method of characteristics and is explicitly given by

 where for each coordinate $x$ and time $t$ the values $x_1$ and $x_2$ are solutions of the non-linear equations

-The convergence of the second ($\mathcal{B}^1$), third ($\mathcal{B}^2$) and fourth ($\mathcal{B}^3$) order RD schemes is demonstrated in Figure~\ref{Fig:convergenceorigV}.
+The convergence of the second ($\mathcal{B}^1$), third ($\mathcal{B}^2$) and fourth ($\mathcal{B}^3$) order RD schemes is demonstrated in Figure~\ref{Fig:convergenceorigV}, with the left figure showing the error in the $L_1$ norm for the density vs. the number of cells.
 One can observe, that comparing the novel strategy (``MOOD''), against the one obtained via the ``no MOOD'' approach, the sought order of accuracy on a smooth problem is kept.
 The accuracy order is throughout guaranteed with the novel strategy: on a smooth problem, none of the detection criteria is activated and the solution is approximated by the $s=s_{max}$ scheme.

-Comparing in Figure \ref{Fig:convergenceV} the convergence for an approximation given by the novel methodology, with the NAD criteria composed by the DMP with $\epsilon_1=\epsilon_2=0$ and the linearised smoothness extrema (LSE) criteria, together with the one given by the MOOD methodology with the NAD given by a relaxed DMP with$\epsilon_1=10^{-3}$ and $\epsilon_2=0$ and the classical smoothness extrema (CSE) criteria.
+Comparing in Figure \ref{Fig:convergenceV} the convergence for an approximation given by the novel methodology, with the NAD criteria composed by the DMP with $\epsilon_1=\epsilon_2=0$ and the linearised smoothness extrema (LSE) criteria, together with the one given by the MOOD methodology with the NAD given by a relaxed DMP with $\epsilon_1=10^{-3}$ and $\epsilon_2=0$ and the classical smoothness extrema (CSE) criteria.
 We observe an overall good convergence rate for all the variables, which perfectly agrees with the results obtained in \cite{AbgrallHO2018}.
 This observation is extremly relevant, as it assesses the quality of the introduced ``a posteriori'' limiting within the high order residual distribution method of \cite{AbgrallHO2018}.